Underneath the Arches (song): Covers

 The song has also been covered by Connee Boswell, Primo Scala, the Andrews Sisters, and Andy Russell in the United States.
 A well-known version in the United Kingdom was made by Max Bygraves.
 A sequel to the song, Where the Arches Used To Be, was sung by Flanagan and Allen in the film A Fire Has Been Arranged in which the arches are knocked down and flats built in their place.

 The Primo Scala recording, with the Keynotes, was released by London Records as catalogue number 238.
 The record first reached the Billboard charts on 6 August 1948, and lasted 16 weeks on the chart, peaking at No. 6.

 The Andrews Sisters' recording was released by Decca Records as catalogue number 24490 (the flip side of their recording of You Call Everybody Darlin').
 The record first reached the Billboard charts on 27 August 1948, and lasted 10 weeks on the chart, peaking at No. 10.

 The Andy Russell recording was released by Capitol Records as catalogue number 15183.
 The record first reached the Billboard charts on 1 October 1948, and lasted 5 weeks on the chart, peaking at No. 21.

 In 1968 Australian pop singer, Johnny Farnham, covered the track, as his second single, which reached No. 6 on the Go-Set National Top 40 Singles Chart.
 In 1970 the artist duo Gilbert & George performed the song in Nigel Greenwood Gallery, which launched their career as "singing and living sculptures".

 The song is used in the television mini-series A Perfect Spy, based on the novel by John le Carré, while father and son (the key figures) are running under arches near a British beach.
 It was also the signature tune for the Radio London Underneath the Arches programme.

+The Song is also referenced by the London based 90's band Carter USM in the song "An All American National Sport" From the album 101 Damnations.